OSGeoLabBp/tutorials/english/data_processing/sphere.rst

 *Mathematical background*

-The circuscribed circle through the three point is a section of the sphere.
+The circuscribed circle through the three points is a section of the sphere.
 There are two possible solutions.

 *Octave solution* (sphere3p.m)